 How Much Can You Substitute Agave Syrup for Coconut nectar?

 Agave syrup is used as a sweetener, in sweets, or in any other recipe where coconut nectar would normally be used.

-Use 1 cup of it for every cup of coconut nectar that is required, just like you would with any other liquid substitute.
+Use 1 cup of agave syrup for every cup of coconut nectar that is required in a recipe.